LucasTran-tq/Business-Management-AspNet/README.md

 ![Dashboard](wwwroot/img/demoPage/dashboard.png)

+## Video Demo
+You can have a look with AIT Business management system through that video.

 ## Technologies Used
-Your Web application should use the following technologies, frameworks and development techniques:
+AIT Business management system should use the following technologies, frameworks and development techniques:

 - ASP.NET MVC
 - MS SQL Server as database back-end